What are Enzymes

 Safety & Side Effects

 There has been no toxicity shown from using systemic enzymes.
 There is no dangerous or lethal dose of systemic enzymes.
 These enzymes are the same enzymes the body naturally contains.
-Wobenzym can be used in preconception and has been shown to be helpful throughout pregnancy (see above information) with the agreement/approval of your doctor.
+Wobenzym N can be used for preconception and has been shown to be helpful throughout pregnancy (see above information) with the agreement/approval of your doctor.

 Use During Pregnancy